 If you registered a free domain prior to March 5, 2015, your domain will continue to renew for free every year that it’s attached to an active site on an annual billing plan.
 We call domains registered during this offer "legacy domains."

-When you cancel a site with a legacy domain, you’ll choose to either to let your domain expire or convert it to a paid domain during the cancellation process.
-If you choose a paid domain, you’ll be charged $20 at the renewal date.
-In either situation, your site will convert to a parking page until it expires or for as long as you keep renewing it.
+When you cancel a site with a legacy domain, you’ll choose to either let your domain expire or convert it to a paid domain during the cancellation process.
+If you choose a paid domain, you’ll be charged $20 on the renewal date and the domain will stay linked to the cancelled site.

 Note: If you renew your domain for $20, you'll forfeit the free custom domain offer, and Squarespace can't convert it back to a free domain.